Audra’s magnificent naked cake: chocolate and peanut butter. We’re about to eat the computer screen. Photo courtesy TheBakerChick.com.

 Oh, how we love you Audra, The Baker Chick.
 Your emails with such beautiful photos of your recipes make the day better.
 Even if we don’t have time to make them, just looking at them is sheer satisfaction.

-In time for Father’s Day, Audra created one of our favorite cakes*: a rich chocolate naked layer cake with peanut butter filling and a brush of frosting.
+In time for Father’s Day, Audra created one of our favorite cakes*: a rich chocolate naked layer cake with a peanut butter filling and a brush of frosting.
 Thank you, thank you!

 A naked cake is related to a stack cake.
-Both are layer cakes, and are so newly trendy that the terms are used interchangeably.
+Both are layer cakes and are so newly trendy that the terms are used interchangeably.
 A stack cake has zero outside frosting; a naked cake can have a light swath of frosting on the outside with some naked cake showing through, like this one.

 And now…to the kitchen!

 1. PREHEAT the oven to 350F.
 Grease and flour two cake pans, lining with a circle of parchment paper.
 You can use 6-, 8- or 9- inch pans; of using 6-inch pans, make at least 3 layers.